Music

 I’ve been a musician most of my life.
 As a kid I was that oddity who listened as readily to The Beatles as Henry Purcell or Bach.
 A singer primarily, I would spend hours in my room teaching myself to sing listening to Led Zeppelin or The Guess Who.
 If I couldn’t sing like Robert Plant or Burton Cummings, then I couldn’t yet call myself a singer (kinda still working on that part!).
-I have since studied voice and finished my music degree in vocal performance from Mount Royal University in Calgary, Alberta.
+I have since studied voice and finished a music degree in vocal-choral performance from Mount Royal University in Calgary, Alberta.

 Imagine the looks on my parents’ faces when I told them I wanted to be a bagpiper.
 So much for those childhood memories of children playing Chopin on the piano in the shopping mall with the other music students!
 I learned to play bagpipes in the basement of St. Andrew’s Presbyterian Church, also in Calgary.
 Since then I’ve recorded 2 solo piping albums for Highland Dance accompaniment: “For Dancer’s Only” and “Next.”